-- 2.1 A visiting foreign pilot (VFP) is defined as a non-NZ resident qualified to fly gliders or powered gliders in their home country and wishing to fly gliders or powered gliders as pilot-in-command in NZ (either foreign registered or New Zealand registered) for a limited period. - 2.2 Except as provided in 2.5 below, all VFPs must pay an affiliation fee through a GNZ affiliate and are required to operate under the jurisdiction of that affiliate's CFI.
-For affiliation fees applicable to VFPs, see page 20 paragraph 11.4.
-VFPs wishing to fly during a period longer than 3 months are liable for the affiliation fees applicable to members resident in New Zealand; see page 20 paragraph 11.3.
+- 2.1 A visiting foreign pilot (VFP) is defined as a non-NZ resident qualified to fly gliders or powered gliders in their home country and wishing to fly gliders or powered gliders as pilot-in-command in NZ (either foreign registered or New Zealand registered) for a limited period. - 2.2 Except as provided in 2.5 below, all VFPs must pay the GNZ affiliation fee through a GNZ affiliate and are required to operate under the jurisdiction of that affiliate's CFI.
+For affiliation fees, see page 20 paragraph 11.3.
 Registration as a VFP is accomplished using form ADMIN 06, which should also be used for repeat visits to NZ. - 2.3 Unless they are flying under the direct supervision of a category A or B gliding instructor, all VFPs must hold a GNZ XCP certificate.
-In this context, direct supervision means that the instructor is present at the airfield of takeoff, conducts a pre-flight briefing including guidance on the areas through which the flight is to be conducted, and monitors the progress of the flight (either from the ground or from another aircraft). - VFPs may have their foreign qualifications and experience recognised as equivalent to GNZ XCP requirements and be issued with an XCP certificate.
+In this context, direct supervision means that the instructor is present at the airfield of takeoff, conducts a pre-flight briefing including guidance on the areas through which the flight is to be conducted, and monitors the progress of the flight (either from the ground or from another aircraft). - 2.4 VFPs may have their foreign qualifications and experience recognised as equivalent to GNZ XCP requirements and be issued with an XCP certificate.
 This is accomplished by completing form OPS 06, with sign-off by a GNZ Category A or B instructor after a flight check to BFR standard.
-The CFI of the GNZ affiliate will then complete the form and submit it to the GNZ Awards officer.
+The CFI of the GNZ affiliate will then complete the form and submit it to the GNZ President.
 The CFI will also endorse the pilot's logbook to show that he/she has met the requirements for issue of GNZ XCP Certificate.
 (No OPS 03 form is required for the issue of the XCP certificate via this route.) - 2.5 A VFP may fly a glider or powered glider (either foreign registered or New Zealand registered) in New Zealand without being a paid-up member of a GNZ affiliate only in circumstances where he or she is a member of a State national team and is flying in an international event sanctioned by FAI Gliding.
-In such cases the organisers of the event shall be responsible for ensuring that each pilot holds a GNZ XCP certificate, and is also adequately briefed on local operational procedures, airspace rules and typical meteorological conditions by a person nominated by GNZ prior to the first flight from the site concerned. - 2.6 A VFP wishing to instruct on the basis of a foreign qualification must be a full flying member of a GNZ affiliate and pay the associated affiliation fee in lieu of the VFP fee.
+In such cases the organisers of the event shall be responsible for ensuring that each pilot holds a GNZ XCP certificate, and is also adequately briefed on local operational procedures, airspace rules and typical meteorological conditions by a person nominated by GNZ prior to the first flight from the site concerned. - 2.6 A VFP wishing to instruct on the basis of a foreign qualification must be a full flying member of a GNZ affiliate and pay the associated affiliation fee.
 An Instructor Competency Review is required and a GNZ Instructor Rating issued, using the standard form OPS 07 procedure.